intel/llvm/sycl/doc/design/CompileTimeProperties.md

 * Etc.

 Every field in the global variable pointed to by this parameter are string literals in seperate global variables.
-If the value of a property is either an empty string or a `nullptr`, the corresponding field will have a null-pointer value.
+Property values are converted to strings in the same way as described above, except that the `nullptr` value and the empty string (`""`) is represented as `null` in the global variable field.

 ## Filtering properties